cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/TD4.md

 ### Question 7 : Analyse figure 4A.
 (3 points)

+The significance points to enrichment of specific alleles in accordance to the cancer type.
+We can observe that variants(alleles/points) are distributed normally in both oncogenes and tumour supressor genes (small variance off of 0.5VAF).

+From 4B, we can observe that the distribution of copy number for each each allele (point) which presence is significant or suggestive, is below 0, therefore indicative of **hemizygous deletion** within genes.

 ### Question 8 : What is the additional information provided by the panel B of figure 4?
 (1,5 points)